eMDR therapy

 Do you feel stuck?
 EMDR relieves your intense symptoms so you can heal and move on.

-When you experience something upsetting or disturbing, that experience can get locked in your brain with the original picture, thoughts, sounds, feelings, and body sensations.
-Because your brain can’t correctly process and integrate that information, you continue to re-experience it.
+When you experience something upsetting, it can get locked in your brain with the original images, thoughts, sounds, feelings, and body sensations.

 This is why it can be so hard to forget about or “get over” something: your brain won’t let you!
-Thankfully, your symptoms don’t have to stick around forever.
+Thankfully, your icky symptoms don’t have to stick around forever.

 EMDR therapy releases stuck memories to reduce the volume of your symptoms so you can understand, heal, and move on.